bbauska/CS198.1x/readme.md

    width="65%" />
 </p>

-Let’s break down the word “Proof-of-Work.”
+Let’s break down the term “Proof-of-Work”.

 We know “proof” to mean “evidence,” and “work” to mean “spent resources.”